adithya-gv/lc3-assembler/README.md

 The ISA will be posted here shortly.

 ## Details
 This is a two-pass assembler.
-Currently, the assembler performs part of the first pass:
+Currently, the assembler performs most of the first pass:
-1. it tokenizes each of the lines, flagging any syntax errors if tokens are invalid
+1. it tokenizes each of the lines, flagging any syntax errors if tokens are invalid.
 2. it sets the value of the Program Counter based on the .orig directive
+3. It stores all labels into a lookup table by address.

-The current output file stores the tokenized assembly, removing any directives.
+The current output file stores the tokenized assembly, removing any .orig and .end directives.

-More details coming soon
+More details coming soon.